 To examine whether regulation required greater effort, we also compared average RTs across the conditions.
 As expected, we observed a significant effect of condition on RT (F2,98 = 13.45, P < .0001), with responses in both the HEALTH (mean RT = 1,404ms±297) and DECREASE (mean RT = 1,440±384) conditions taking significantly longer compared to NATURAL (mean RT = 1,322±298, both paired-t49 > 3.91, both P < .0001).

-Lasting effects of regulation
+Persistent effects of regulation

 We next examined the influence of cognitive regulation on changes in food liking from baseline (ΔLiking).
-First, we asked whether regulation (particularly the DECREASE condition) resulted in a general decrease in liking for all foods.
+We characterize a persistent effect as a systematic change in liking that occurs between the in-scanner cognitive regulation task and the post-scan liking rating.
+The mean time that elapsed between the viewing of a food stimulus in-scanner and the post-scan liking rating was about one hour (M = 57.01 minutes, SD = 8.65 minutes).
+In order to assess this potential effect, we first asked whether regulation (particularly the DECREASE condition) resulted in a general decrease in liking for all foods.
 Second, we asked whether regulation (particularly the HEALTH condition) resulted in an increase in the influence of healthiness (or decrease in the influence of tastiness) for foods appearing in that condition.
-To test for these lasting effects, we performed one-way ANOVAs with condition (NATURAL, HEALTH, DECREASE) as a fixed effect, and subject-level intercept (β0) and slope terms for tastiness (β1) and healthiness (β2) as the dependent measures.
+To test for these persistent effects, we performed one-way ANOVAs with condition (NATURAL, HEALTH, DECREASE) as a fixed effect, and subject-level intercept (β0) and slope terms for tastiness (β1) and healthiness (β2) as the dependent measures (see Equation 2).

-Interestingly, we observed non-significant differences among the conditions in the change in overall liking for foods (F2,98 =1.47, P = .24), although both DECREASE and HEALTH conditions showed non-significant changes in the expected direction (mean DECREASE = .37±0.66, mean HEALTH = 0.37±0.91) compared to foods in the NATURAL condition (mean = .50±1.06).
+Interestingly, we observed non-significant differences among the conditions in the change in overall liking for foods (F2,98 =1.47, P = .24), where both DECREASE and HEALTH conditions showed non-significant changes in the expected direction (mean DECREASE = .37±0.66, mean HEALTH = 0.37±0.91) compared to foods in the NATURAL condition (mean = .50±1.06).

 Similarly, although tastiness predicted greater increases in ΔLiking on average (mean = 0.385±0.155, F1,98 = 31.4, P < .0001), we observed little evidence that those changes varied as a function of condition (F2,98 = .12, P = .89.).
-Note that this lack of difference across conditions in lasting changes in concern for tastiness occurred in the context of strong decreases in the influence of tastiness during on-line regulation.
+Note that this lack of difference across conditions in persistent changes in concern for tastiness occurred in the context of strong decreases in the influence of tastiness during on-line, momentary, regulation.

-By contrast, we observed significant differences between conditions in the extent to which healthiness predicted ΔLiking (F2,98 = 5.72, P < .005).
+In contrast, we observed significant differences among conditions in the extent to which healthiness predicted ΔLiking (F2,98 = 5.72, P < .005).
 As expected, follow-up t-tests indicated that healthiness predicted stronger increases in liking specifically for those foods that had appeared in the HEALTH condition (mean = .083±0.14) compared both to NATURAL (mean = .037±.12, paired-t49 = 3.4, P = .001) and DECREASE trials (mean β2 = .047±.13, paired-t49 = 2.45, P =.02), which did not differ from each other (paired-t49 = .65, P = .52).
-Thus, consistent with prior work (Boswell et al., 2018), health-focused regulation led to a significant increase in liking for healthier food targets that endured beyond the moment of active regulatory focus.
+Thus, consistent with prior work (Boswell et al., 2018), health-focused regulation led to a significant increase in liking for healthier food targets that persisted beyond the moment of active regulatory focus.

 Neural Results